Dkowald/kwld.GitPackage/doc/GitGet.md

 'target-path/.gitget' (if found)
 to report.

-> where
+### where

 Reports where the local cache clone is (will be) located.

-This can be used to perform normal git actions on a local cached repository
+This can be used to perform regular git actions on a local cached repository

 ```pwsh